dbierer/php-class-notes/php-sec-jan-2018.md

 * https://nakedsecurity.sophos.com/2016/01/13/ebay-xss-bug-left-users-vulnerable-to-almost-undetectable-phishing-attacks/
 * https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20160407-cic

+## INSECURE DIRECT OBJECT REFERENCE
+* SweetsComplete Demo: not logged in: able to get to "sweetscomplete.com/index.php?page=admin" which then allows admin functionality

 ## BROKEN AUTH AND SESSION MANAGEMENT
 * Examples are either too numerous to list, or are not disclosed by victim organizations
 * Aug 2017: Siemens: https://threatpost.com/siemens-fixes-session-hijacking-bug-in-logo-warns-of-man-in-the-middle-attacks/127728/